moslema-yasmin/Bangla_News_Classification/README.md

 # How to run
 > Download the .py and .csv files and please them into a same folder and run the .py file using IDE(Spyder or else)
 # Challenge and Threat
-* TensorFlow Module didn't default install in Anaconda.
+* TensorFlow Module isn't installed by default in Anaconda.
 We try to automatically install it from the python script.
-But it can faild.
-Then to install namually by using this command in Spyder console !pip3 install tensorflow
+But it can field.
+Then to install manually by using this command in the Spyder console:       `!pip3 install tensorflow`
+* Like TensorFlow Module, for Keras Module use   `!pip3 install keras`   command in Spyder console if it isn't install automatically.
+# Workflow
+* At first we import all the module
+* After that we read the csv file using `pandas.read_csv()`
+* Pre-Processing Dataset(Cleaning the stopwords and punctuation from the news)
+* Creating the BOW model using tokenizer
+* Splitting the dataset into the Training set and Test set
+* Training the naive_bayes classifier and then test the model
+* Training the SVM and then test the model

 # Output